chyneyee/ReadingJournal/Horror/Rose_Madder-Stephen_King.md

-# Rose Madde - Stephen King
+# Rose Madder - Stephen King

 ## Summary
 - Rosie's husband Norman hit her even though she had been pregnant for four months.
 Rosie's thigh is now soaking with blood, which leads to miscarriage.